Black British Book Festival: Collaborations

-In 2023, the BBBF toured the UK, with some 60 authors going to seven cities.
-The festival has also showcased the work of black writers in partnership with major cultural and literary initiatives such as the Hay Festival, the Cheltenham Literature Festival and the Glastonbury Festival.
-The BBBF has organized "takeovers" of Manchester Central Library, with 3,000 attendees at the March 2025 event, featured authors including Kehinde Andrews, Joseph Coelho, Kit de Waal, Jeffrey Boakye, and DJ Paulette.
+In 2023, the BBBF toured the UK, with some 60 authors going to seven cities, including events held in unconventional community spaces such as chicken shops, hairdressers, sportswear shops and shopping centres, with the aim of reaching communities historically underserved by the publishing industry.
+The festival has also showcased the work of Black writers in partnership with major cultural and literary initiatives such as the Hay Festival, the Cheltenham Literature Festival and the Glastonbury Festival.
+The BBBF has organised "takeovers" of Manchester Central Library, with 3,000 attendees at the March 2025 event, featuring authors including Kehinde Andrews, Joseph Coelho, Kit de Waal, Jeffrey Boakye and DJ Paulette.